Contact Us for a Free Consultation (818) 781-1570

 Federal Bankruptcy Fraud

 In the current economy, bankruptcy fraud has been on the rise.
 Bankruptcy fraud is defined as the concealing and misstatement of assets during bankruptcy proceedings.
-Bankruptcy fraud cases are aggressively investigated by the Internal Revenue Service's Criminal Investigations Bankruptcy Fraud Program.
+The Internal Revenue Service's Criminal Investigations Bankruptcy Fraud Program aggressively investigates bankruptcy fraud cases.

-After investigation cases are referred to the Department of Justice for prosecution.
+After investigation, cases are referred to the Department of Justice for prosecution.
 Both individuals and corporations can be investigated and prosecuted under bankruptcy fraud statutes.
-United States Code Title 11 states many of the laws with regards to bankruptcy.
+United States Code Title 11 states many of the laws regarding bankruptcy.

 Other Types of Federal Fraud Offenses